kumachan011/NPKmanager/README.md

 How to unpack .NPK files:
-    - It's as easy as just drag and dropping the file into the command prompt.
+    - It's as easy as just drag and dropping the desired NPK archive into the command prompt.
+Usually, the most commonly wanted files are things such as cg.npk, script.npk and sound.npk, but prodding around in the other files can be entertaining.

   <img width="425" height="296" alt="image" src="https://github.com/user-attachments/assets/9a46241b-0b2c-4b5f-a265-a279d46ddd5d" />

 How to repack .NPK files:
-    - You can drag and drop the folder you want to pack.
-Make sure the folder is contained inside the media folder, otherwise it will error out.
+    - You can drag and drop the media folder you want to pack.
+Make sure that the media folder only contains the NPK you want to repack, otherwise you might have a file that contains both images and scripts!
+After that, please rename the media~.npk file into your NPK, so the game can read it.

   <img width="430" height="101" alt="image" src="https://github.com/user-attachments/assets/9f61afa6-4750-4ef9-82ae-947a5962ee6d" />

-The program contains a NUT file dialogue patcher, making editing text as easy as opening a text editor (recommended NotePad++) and setting the encoding to UTF8.
-No need to change the actual HEX of the NUT file manually, since the program automatically does it during repacking.
+The program contains a NUT file dialogue patcher, making editing text as easy as opening a text editor (recommended NotePad++) and setting the encoding to UTF8 (depending on the game, your encoding might need to be different.)
+No need to change the actual hex code of the NUT file manually, since the program automatically does it during repacking.

 Plans for the future: